The curse of searching for gold.. Paralysis and blindness in Sudan

 In recent years, an increasing number of miners flocked to the village of Bant in the Nile River State, north of Khartoum, in which Ahmed lives, in search of gold, making the village a site to dispose of their waste laden with toxic chemicals such as mercury, which is used to extract gold.

-The national or traditional gold mining sector is spread in most parts of Sudan, and employs more than two million people who produce about 80 percent of the total amount of gold extracted in the country.
+The national or traditional gold mining sector is spread in most parts of Sudan, and employs more than two million people who produce regarding 80 percent of the total amount of gold extracted in the country.
 The secession of oil-rich South Sudan from Sudan contributed to the spread and prosperity of traditional mining, especially in light of the Sudanese suffering from difficult economic conditions and international sanctions under the rule of ousted President Omar al-Bashir, who was overthrown by the army in April 2019 following massive popular protests.

 Chemical pollution from gold mining poses health risks to mining communities and those residing near places where mining is active.

 According to the World Health Organization, exposure to mercury poses a threat to the nervous, digestive and immune systems of humans, and may be fatal.
 However, mining is a source of quick profit and attracts a large number of people suffering from difficult living conditions in one of the poorest countries in the world.
-In Bant, a village with a population of about eight thousand people, many villagers, including Ahmed, noticed the emergence of many cases of newborn deformities and abortions of women after the spread of mining activity.
+In Bant, a village with a population of regarding eight thousand people, many villagers, including Ahmed, noticed the emergence of many cases of newborn deformities and abortions of women following the spread of mining activity.

 In a house next to Ahmed’s house, Awad Ali, carrying his 8-year-old daughter, said, “Nafisa (his daughter) was born very naturally and slept normally, and when she was three, she became unable to move or speak.”
 For his part, Al-Jaali Abdel Aziz, a community activist in the village of Bant, said, “Five years ago, with the spread of the disease, deformed births and abortions began to appear,” noting that in the year 22 deformed children were born.